PowerMTA Performance Tuning: How to Send 1M+ Emails Per Day Safely

 PowerMTA is designed for scale β but raw throughput alone does not guarantee stable delivery or inbox placement.

 Poorly tuned PowerMTA servers often suffer from queue buildup, Gmail 421 deferrals, disk I/O saturation, and sudden reputation drops during traffic spikes.
+If you're facing Gmail throttling specifically, see our guide on fixing Gmail 421 4.7.0 errors using PowerMTA.

 This guide explains how to tune PowerMTA for 1M+ emails per day while maintaining ISP compliance, performance stability, and reputation safety.
+For a broader configuration overview, read our complete PowerMTA configuration and delivery guide.

 Performance vs Deliverability: The Core Principle